wow13524/metalcloth-pathtracing/README.md

 The cloth is currently simulated using a spring-damper model with the addition of bending springs.
 The cloth is blown against the wind and simulates aerodynamic drag.
 Normals are averaged between vertices.

+The camera can be moved with WASD controls, Q up, E down, and mouse dragging.

 ![What the project currently looks like](images/current_state_5.png)

 ## Prerequisites